 - Have opportunities for coaching and additional training

-If teaching is not a fit for you, there are many other ways you can help.
-You can work with a student on completing online job applications, applying for college or understanding workplace expectations.
-You can also organize a group of friends or co-workers to help English language learners practice their listening and speaking skills through our Classroom Conversation Partners program.
-Or, share your passion for literacy with friends and family as a fundraising volunteer by organizing a crowdfunding campaign or serving on the One Big Table event committee.
-Find out more about these and other volunteering opportunities.
+If teaching is not a fit for you, there are many other ways you can become a literacy volunteer.
+You can help a student with completing online job applications, applying for college, or understanding workplace expectations.
+You can also organize a group of friends or co-workers to help English language learners practice their skills through Classroom Conversation Partners.
+Or, share your passion for literacy education with friends and family as a fundraising volunteer.
+Oasis Intergenerational Tutoring and Compass AmeriCorps are also programs to consider as you are looking for volunteering opportunities in Pittsburgh.
+Learn more.

-* This requirement is mandated by the Pennsylvania Department of Education effective July 1, 2011.
-A copy of the degree or transcript will be required before a tutor can be matched with a student(s).
+* A copy of the degree or transcript will be required before a tutor can be matched with a student(s).